elephantscale/es-training-new/ansible/slides/ansible-playbook.md

 ---

-## Ansible Tower / AWX
+## Red Hat Automation Platform / AWX

-- **What It Is**: A web-based UI and enterprise solution for Ansible.
+- **What It Is**: A web-based UI and enterprise solution for Ansible automation.
 - **Use Cases**: Role-based access control (RBAC), job scheduling, centralized logging, and reporting.
 - **Distinction**:
     - **AWX** is the open source community edition.
-    - **Ansible Tower** is the Red Hat-supported version with additional features and commercial support.
+    - **Red Hat Automation Platform** is the Red Hat-supported commercial version with additional features and enterprise support.
 - **Why Mention It**: As teams and infrastructures grow, a web interface and enterprise features can greatly simplify user management, auditing, and visibility.

 ---